 other sources.
 Where necessary to prevent contamination, effective

 warewashing equipment, such as receptacles that substitute for the

-compartments of a 3-compartment sink, may be used when there are special
+compartments of a three-compartment sink, may be used when there are

-cleaning needs or constraints and the regulatory authority has approved
+special cleaning needs or constraints and the regulatory authority

-the use of alternative equipment.
-Each compartment shall be large
+has approved the use of alternative equipment.
+Each compartment shall

-enough to immerse the largest piece of equipment that will be used.
+be large enough to immerse the largest piece of equipment that will

 (e) Single-service articles.
 A temporary food establishment

 shall provide only single-service articles for use by the consumer.

 (1) Water from an approved source shall be made available